Chorizanthe rigida: Distribution

-Chorizanthe rigida is a common desert plant found in the Sonoran and Mojave Desert - in bajadas (washes), flat mesas that flood with annual rains, and rocky hillsides and ridgelines.
-A locale range example is its presence in most habitats of the Muggins Mountains Wilderness in southeastern Arizona.
+Chorizanthe rigida is a common desert plant found in the Sonoran and Mojave Desert – in bajadas (washes), flat mesas that flood with annual rains, and rocky hillsides and ridgelines.
+A locale range example is its presence in most habitats of the Muggins Mountains Wilderness in southwestern Arizona.

 In desert flats, the short 3 inch plant can be easily obscured, by downstream-washed debris that easily collects on the spineflower skeleton.
 Thus small hillocks of debris are found, a spineflower in the core; possibly this is the advantageous form of germinating at least the source location into a second generation.

 In flat mesas the plant can be hidden under clumps and not seen.
 On a roadside, its skeleton will be left as a single erect plant, the taller plants being found in the highest water-pooled areas.
 In the eastern Colorado Desert the plant can be found in any major wash in mid spring following at least moderate winter rains.